Ideas & Inspiration

 - Opt for simple, white desktop accessories.
 Use trendy white office desks and furniture.

-- Install mini-blinds or plantation shutters.
-They look more business-like and professional than curtains and drapes.
+- One of the best home office decorating ideas is to install mini-blinds or plantation shutters.
+They look more business-like and professional than curtains.

 - Use a carpet with a geometric design or an abstract or contemporary print.